 For many people, the standard model of health insurance in the U.S. leaves a lot to be desired.
 While it does help pay for medical care, billing can often be complicated, a network may limit your choice of doctors, and you may still have high out-of-pocket costs.

 Patients looking for alternatives to traditional health care can consider a relatively new option: the direct primary care (DPC) model.
 With DPC, you pay a monthly fee to a health care provider's practice.
 In exchange, you have access to a doctor, typically including in-person and telehealth visits.

 Learn more about the DPC model and how it works.

 What Is Direct Primary Care?

 DPC gives primary care physicians a way to charge patients without having to go through a third party first.
 Third-party billing can take up a great deal of time, and it requires doctors to see a high number of patients in order to make a profit.
 Instead, with DPC, doctors can simply charge patients a direct monthly, quarterly, or annual fees.

 These fees cover primary care services such as consultations, laboratory tests, and clinical or other medical services.
 For any treatments or services outside the basic scope, patients can use their own health plans.
 High-deductible health plans are on the cheaper end of the health plan spectrum, and so they are often used in this way, to cover emergency expenses and other expenses not covered by the DPC plan.

 How Direct Primary Care Works

 Many people who seek healthcare see the value in paying an all-inclusive, flat-rate fee for unlimited access to a primary care physician is an attractive option for some patients.
-Fees are typically less than $100 per member per month depending on the provider and services offered.
+A 2020 study reported DPC fees typically range from $65 to $85 per month, depending on the provider and services offered.

 You might think of this as paying for an exclusive membership at a doctor’s office where patients receive personalized care and spend quality time with their physician.
 The average time spent in a doctor's office in the standard model is about is about 13 to 16 minutes, whereas a DPC doctor visit averages at 40 minutes.